GioSira/EcoVerse/README.md

 ## Dataset Description

 ### Data Format
+EcoVerse is distributed in compliance with Twitter Developer Terms: https://developer.twitter.com/en/developer-terms/more-on-restricted-use-cases
+Note: Due to licensing restrictions, the dataset only provides **tweet IDs** and their annotations.Users must retrieve the original tweet text using the Twitter API.

 The EcoVerse dataset is organized into five distinct folds, each serving a specific research need:

 - `original`: Contains the annotations from Annotator I and Annotator II in JSON format.